HBS109 - Introduction to Anatomy and Physiology

 Scheduled learning activities - campus

-1 x 2 hour Introductory online class (Weeks 1-3 only)
+1 x 2 hour Introductory online lecture in weeks 1, 2 and 3 only

 1 x online module per week